xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ### NCS-5700 QSFP-DD 400G Optics with 50G/100G PAM4 Wavelengths Support and Roadmap

-400G optics support will be introduced in phases for NCS-5700.
+The whole new generation of 400G optics support will be introduced in phases for NCS-5700.

 This section will cover all 400G optics with new gneration 50G and 100G wavelengths, and using QSFP-DD form factor.